-Traditional Olde English Bulldogge colors include brindle, sable (fawn), and red.
+Traditional Olde English Bulldogge colors include all versions of brindle, sable, fawn, and red.
 Brindle is a dominate color and sable or any non-brindle color is recessive.

-Black, blue, chocolate, and lilac combined with differing amounts of white and/or brindling are all rare colors and the result of several (three to four) combinations of recessive gene pairs.
-Rare colored bulldogs are available from Olde South for $2200.
+Black, blue, chocolate, and lilac combined with differing amounts of white and/or brindle are all rare colors and the result of several (three to four) combinations of recessive gene pairs.
+Rare colored bulldogs are available from Olde South for $2500.

 Tri colors include blue, black, chocolate, and lilac.
 The tri coloration incorporates the “point’ colors into the coat markings.
 Point colors, including eye pips, cheek markings, and leg socks, are the result of an additional pair of recessive genes.
 Tri colored bulldogges start at $2500 and can go up to $3200, depending on genotype and pedigree.